acbarrentine/chimera-md/examples/index.md

 A chimera is a mythical creature with two heads from different beasts, most commonly a lion and a goat.
 It was the differing perspectives that suggested the name for this project.
-It is a webserver that presents an alternative view depending on the kind of document you are looking at.
+It is a web server that presents an alternative view depending on the kind of document you are looking at.

 ## Example documents